dyne/Zenroom/docs/pages/how-to-build.md

 This section is optional for those who want to build this software from source.
 The following build instructions contain generic information meant for an expert audience.

+!> After cloning this source code from git, one should do:
+```bash
+git submodule update --init --recursive
+```

 The Zenroom compiles the same sourcecode to run on Linux in the form of 2 different POSIX compatible ELF binary formats using GCC (linking shared libraries) or musl-libc (fully static) targeting both X86 and ARM architectures.
 It also compiles to a Windows 64-bit native and fully static executable.
 At last, it compiles to Javascript/Webassembly using the LLVM based emscripten SDK.
 To recapitulate some Makefile targets:

+## Shared builds
-1. `make shared` its the simpliest, builds a shared executable linked to a system-wide libc, libm and libpthread (mostly for debugging)
+The simpliest, builds a shared executable linked to a system-wide libc, libm and libpthread (mostly for debugging) Then first build the shared executable for your platform:
-2. `make static` builds a fully static executable linked to musl-libc (to be operated on embedded platforms)
-3. `make javascript-node`, `make javascript-wasm` (need EMSDK env) builds different flavors of Javascript modules to be operated from a browser or NodeJS (for client side operations)
-4. `make win` builds a Windows 64bit executable with no DLL dependancy, containing the LUA interpreter and all crypto functions (for client side operations on windows desktops)
-5. `make javascript-demo` creates in the `docs/demo` folder a simple web page with a REPL and some boilerplate code to show how to use the WebAssembly binary (visible online [here](https://zenroom.dyne.org/demo))

-Remember that if after cloning this source code from git, one should do:
-```bash
-git submodule update --init --recursive
-```

-Then first build the shared executable for your platform:

 <!-- tabs:start -->